 Pfizer and BioNTech Receive Positive CHMP Opinion for Omicron KP.2-adapted COVID-19 Vaccine in the European Union

-- Data demonstrate that the Omicron KP.2-adapted COVID-19 vaccine generates a substantially improved response against multiple circulating Omicron JN.1 sublineages as did the Omicron JN.1-adapted COVID-19 vaccine authorized by the European Commission in July 2024

-- Doses will be ready to ship to applicable European Union member states as soon as possible upon European Commission authorization

-NEW YORK and MAINZ, GERMANY, SEPTEMBER 20, 2024 — Pfizer Inc. (NYSE: PFE, "Pfizer”) and BioNTech SE (Nasdaq: BNTX, "BioNTech”) today announced that the Committee for Medicinal Products for Human Use ("CHMP”) of the European Medicines Agency ("EMA”) has recommended marketing authorization for the companies’ Omicron KP.2-adapted monovalent COVID-19 vaccine (COMIRNATY® KP.2) for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 6 months of age and older.
-The European Commission ("EC”) will review the CHMP’s recommendation and is expected to make a final decision soon.
-Following the EC decision, Pfizer and BioNTech’s Omicron KP.2-adapted COVID-19 vaccine will ship to European Union ("EU”) member states that have specifically ordered this formulation.
+Pfizer Inc. (NYSE: PFE, "Pfizer”) and BioNTech SE (Nasdaq: BNTX, "BioNTech”) today announced that the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has recommended marketing authorization for the companies’ Omicron KP.2-adapted monovalent COVID-19 vaccine (COMIRNATY® KP.2) for active immunization to prevent COVID-19 caused by SARS-CoV-2 in individuals 6 months of age and older.
+The European Commission will review the CHMP’s recommendation and is expected to make a final decision soon.
+Following the EC decision, Pfizer and BioNTech’s Omicron KP.2-adapted COVID-19 vaccine will ship to European Union (EU) member states that have specifically ordered this formulation.

 Pending authorization of the Omicron KP.2-adapted vaccine by the EC, both the Omicron KP.2-adapted vaccine and the Omicron JN.1-adapted vaccine will be available across the EU, though availability will vary based on individual country government requests and national recommendations.